Investing responsibly by investing wisely

 The third element in our responsible investing process is promoting change within companies where we have a direct relationship.

-To promote positive change we can use our voting rights as shareholders and leverage our relationship with companies to uphold our ESG standards.
+To promote positive change we can use our voting rights as shareholders and leverage our relationship with entities to uphold our ESG approach.

 Principles for Responsible Investment

-We are a signatory to the Principles for Responsible Investment and have a Responsible Investing Policy that touches on every element of our investment process.
+We are a signatory to the Principles for Responsible Investment and have a Responsible Investment Policy that touches on every element of our investment process.

 Got questions?